 As a workplace accident lawyer in Palm Beach, Florida knows, workers’ compensation and civil lawsuits in Florida are both legal protections to help protect employees if they are injured on the job.
 However, the two function very differently.
 They work through different processes and often lead to different payouts.
 Additionally, most people are only eligible for one or the other.
 These distinctions are crucial to construction workers.
-Construction accidents are common and as a result, construction workers may find themselves consider whether they are eligible for workers’ compensation or a civil claim.
+Construction accidents are common and as a result, construction workers may find themselves considering whether they are eligible for workers’ compensation or a civil claim.
 If you have suffered a work injury or illness, contact Franks, Koenig & Neuwelt to speak with a workplace accident lawyer Palm Beach workers trust.

 Some Common Injuries in the Workplace